Gower Community Band

 In 2017, the Gower Community Band’s Terra Nova Program (TNP) was expanded to include the awarding of prizes for new Instrumental Arrangements for Concert Band.

 This awards opportunity, offered as a prize from the Jack Green Memorial Fund in the amount of $500 either as a single award or shared among submissions, is in addition to the existing TNP award ($1,500) for new Concert Band Compositions (Original Works), and brings the total GCB TNP awards to $2,000 annually.
-As with the Original Composition awards program, now in its 15th year of successful operation, the purpose is to stimulate the production of new works for community and high school bands in Newfoundland and Labrador and to recognize the importance of skills in the art of arranging.
+As with the Original Composition awards program, now in its 18th year of successful operation, the purpose is to stimulate the production of new works for community and high school bands in Newfoundland and Labrador and to recognize the importance of skills in the art of arranging.

 An instrumental arrangement is a reconceptualization of an existing musical composition.
 It involves varying or making changes to things such as the original harmonies, meters, form, rhythms, instrumentation, articulations, and melodies.
-It can include elements such as transitions, modulations, new compositional techniques, introductions, and thematic material.
+It can include new elements such as transitions, modulations, new compositional techniques, introductions, and thematic material.

 Not eligible for awards are transcriptions or “re-orchestrations” of existing works where original notes are simply reassigned to the instruments of the traditional wind band.

-While submissions of arrangements will be distinct from those of original compositions, the GCB TNP Guidelines for 2023 apply in terms of deadlines, submissions protocol, anonymity, performance levels, instrumentation, etc. Composers may enter either TNP category, or both, as long as their works are clearly defined and labelled.
+While submissions of arrangements will be distinct from those of original compositions, the GCB TNP Guidelines for 2026 apply in terms of deadlines, submissions protocol, anonymity, performance levels, instrumentation, etc. Composers may enter either TNP category, or both, as long as their works are clearly defined and labelled.
 Please read the Guidelines carefully to avoid disappointment in the adjudication process.

 EXAMPLES OF ARRANGING STYLE & GENRES IN LEVEL 3-4 BAND MUSIC